- Disks:

 - Capacity: 1–5,242,880 GiB (= 5120 TiB = 5 PiB)

-- Maximum read bandwidth per client: 12 GiB/s
+- Read bandwidth per client: up to 12 GiB/s

-- Maximum write bandwidth per client: 8 GiB/s
+- Write bandwidth per client: up to 8 GiB/s

 - Maximum file size: 512 GiB × filesystem’s block size in KiB (for example, for the default block size it will be 512 GiB × 4 = 2TiB)